I'm a dad, husband, and Christian first. The rest are just life's add-ons: an educator & organizational development professional.

-- Make your child understand what they did wrong
+- Make your child understand what they did wrong.

-- Endeavor to improve the behavior not on making the children feel bad about themselves.
+- Endeavor to improve the behavior, not on making the children feel bad about themselves.

 #2 Teach Them to Take Responsibility for Their Actions

 One practical way for kids to take responsibility is to fix what they did wrong.
-For example, when they mess up the stack of DVD you can make them arrange them again.
+For example, when they mess up the stack of DVDs, you can make them arrange them again.
 Surely you can’t expect a 3-year old to arrange them according to the number of awards each movie got.
-Rather, the simple action of putting back stuff gives them a sense of responsibility.
+Rather, the simple act of putting stuff back gives them a sense of responsibility.
 As they grow older, you can make them do more.
 Another example is for the child to do some chores at home or some other reprimand that is still productive and child-safe.
 Children should understand that there are consequences for their actions.
 It is a good idea to set rules early.
 More importantly, you have to be clear about it.

-- Set rules and make them understand them
+- Set rules and make them understand them.

-- Implement consistently
+- Implement consistently.

 #3 Guide Them to Avoid the Same Mistakes

 Setting rules and reminding them is often a painstaking process.
 However, it must be done.
-After all, even adults forget to do the right stuff.
+After all, even adults forget to do the right thing.
 In addition, parents need to identify precursors to unwanted behavior.
 Just think about the situations when your child did something you deemed a breach of your parent-child agreement.
 Now, think about the circumstances that paved the way for your child to misbehave.
 By identifying these circumstances, you can anticipate their possible misbehaviors.
 More importantly, you can employ interventions or even preemptive moves so it will not become worse.
 Another method you can use is to commend the child for not misbehaving when the situation usually turns out for the worse.
 Giving them a pat on the back or even a reward for doing the right stuff can help reinforce good behavior.
 Regardless of your method, you should keep in mind that children require constant guidance and a lot of reminders.

-- Be keen on situations/circumstances that may lead to misbehavior
+- Be keen on situations/circumstances that may lead to misbehavior.

-- Remind children about the rules and expectations
+- Remind children about the rules and expectations.

 Having your child apologize takes more than just uttering the words sorry.
 Although it seems easier this way, it gives our children the wrong notion about what an apology should be.
-Instead, parents should endeavor to teach their children the values behind the words sorry.
+Instead, parents should endeavor to teach their children the values behind the word sorry.
 We want them to take responsibility for their actions and more importantly, rectify their errors.